What happened to the Philippines: The only Christian nation in Asia that’s still deep in corruption, poverty, and increasing loose morals

 It’s Ferdinand Marcos’s fault, right?

-Ironically, our SEA neighbors also had authoritarians—Lee Kwan Yu, Park Chung Hee, and Trường Chinh celebrated by their people.
+The autocratic rule of Marcos is the go-to when blaming current economic strife.
+However, our SEA neighbors also had authoritarians—Lee Kwan Yu, Park Chung Hee, and Trường Chinh—celebrated by their people.

-In contrast, Filipinos still call for a revolution.
-Well, up until the last Aquino.
+In contrast, Filipinos still call for a revolution in nearly every president after Marcos.

 For almost four decades, the Yellow Revolution fought for a righteous government.
 But in 2022, the overwhelming support for the return of Marcos made it evident Filipinos were tired of the rhetoric and promises of the opposition.